Character Search

 • There's no footnote but Daredevil mentions that the last he heard, the Scorpion was put in jail by Captain America, and that was in Captain America #122.

-Cross-over: Mr. Kline
+Crossover: Mr. Kline

-Continuity Implant?
+Continuity Insert?
 N

-Inbound References (3): show
+Inbound References (4): show

 Characters Appearing: Black Widow, Daredevil, Foggy Nelson, Ivan Petrovitch, Karen Page, Mr. Kline